Advanced SCSI Programming Interface

-In computing, ASPI (Advanced SCSI Programming Interface) is an Adaptec-developed programming interface which standardizes communication on a computer bus between a SCSI driver module on the one hand and SCSI (and ATAPI) peripherals on the other.
+The Advanced SCSI Programming Interface (ASPI) is a programming interface developed by Adaptec which standardizes communication on a computer bus between a SCSI driver module and SCSI (and ATAPI) peripherals.

-ASPI structure
+Structure

 The ASPI manager software provides an interface between ASPI modules (device drivers or applications with direct SCSI support), a SCSI host adapter, and SCSI devices connected to the host adapter.
 The ASPI manager is specific to the host adapter and operating system; its primary role is to abstract the host adapter specifics and provide a generic software interface to SCSI devices.

 On Windows 9x and Windows NT, the ASPI manager is generic and relies on the services of SCSI miniport drivers.
 On those systems, the ASPI interface is designed for applications which require SCSI pass-through functionality (such as CD-ROM burning software).

 The primary operations supported by ASPI are discovery of host adapters and attached devices, and submitting SCSI commands to devices via SRBs (SCSI Request Blocks).
 ASPI supports concurrent execution of SCSI commands.

 History

-Originally inspired by a driver architecture developed by Douglas W. Goodall for Ampro Computers in 1983, ASPI was developed by Adaptec around 1990.
-It was initially designed to support DOS, OS/2, Windows 3.x, and Novell NetWare.
-It was originally written to support SCSI devices; support for ATAPI devices was added later.
+ASPI was developed by Adaptec around 1989 and was formally introduced in January 1990.
+Originally supporting only MS-DOS, support for NetWare was added in 1991, while support for OS/2 and Windows 3.x was added in 1992.
+Originally developed only for SCSI devices, support for ATAPI devices was added later.
 Most other SCSI host adapter vendors (for example BusLogic, DPT, AMI, Future Domain, DTC) shipped their own ASPI managers with their hardware.